What exactly does a chartered physiotherapist do?

 “Everyone develops osteoarthritis eventually, as joints degenerate, but top athletes usually develop it far earlier than the rest of us,” says Mark Browes, sports physiotherapist.

 The reason, he says, is that constant practice and play puts a greater load on joints such as the knee and hip than occurs in everyday life.
-Michael Owen, ex-Liverpool, Real Madrid, Manchester United and England star says: “I played nearly 500 competitive games in my career and towards the end began to feel the effects.
+Michael Owen, ex-Liverpool, Real Madrid, Manchester United and England star told Mark: “I played nearly 500 competitive games in my career and towards the end began to feel the effects.
 I had five operations and at 37 I’m aware of increasing joint pain and stiffness.”

 Players of sports that involve regularly twisting and turning at the knee, such as football, cricket and rugby, are prone to injuries such as tearing the meniscal cartilage, which absorbs knee shock.
 Injuries and surgery increase the likelihood of developing early osteoarthritis.

-Ben Kay, the ex-Leicester Tigers, England and British Lions second row, says: “I had a couple of knee operations at the beginning of my career, and then a patella injury, ankle and back injuries.
+Ben Kay, the ex-Leicester Tigers, England and British Lions second row, reported: “I had a couple of knee operations at the beginning of my career, and then a patella injury, ankle and back injuries.
 Like most of my playing colleagues I am now feeling significant pain and stiffness associated with chronic joint degeneration, a result of a career in high-level sport.”

-Browes says: “You cannot legislate away the risk of trauma in sport, but you could restrict the number of games an individual plays – though players are under pressure from clubs, fans and (not least) themselves, to perform at a high level, and many simply accept the risks.”
+Our Head of Physio, Mark Browes says: “You cannot legislate away the risk of trauma in sport, but you could restrict the number of games an individual plays – though players are under pressure from clubs, fans and (not least) themselves, to perform at a high level, and many simply accept the risks.”

 Many clubs now carry out MRI scans regularly to check the condition of joints.
 “There is also a trend towards using collagen supplements to increase the depth of the articular cartilage, the tissue that helps joints to operate smoothly,” says Browes.